rossellhayes/fauxnaif/tests/testthat/_snaps/na_if_in.md

     !
 All arguments must be coercible to an atomic vector, function, or one-sided formula. x `lm(1 ~ 1)` is of uncoercible class <lm>.

-# multiple non-coercible arguments produces error
+# multiple non-coercible arguments produce errors

     !
 All arguments must be coercible to an atomic vector, function, or one-sided formula. x `NULL` is of uncoercible class <NULL>.